 This resource is always available to you.
-Simply enter your 17-digit US-based Vehicle Identification Number (VIN) below to get the most complete and up-to-date information available on current or previous recalls.
+Simply enter your 17-digit US-based Vehicle Identification Number (VIN) below to see the most complete and up-to-date information on current or previous recalls.

 This tool will not work for non-US VINs.